-The input shift register is 24 bits wide and consists of a read/write bit (R/\overline{W}) ; a reserved bit (ZERO), which must always be set to 0; three register select bits (REG2, REG1, REG0); three DAC address bits (A2, A1, A0); and 16 data bits (data).
+The input shift register is 24 bits wide and consists of a read/write bit (R/W), a reserved bit (zero) that must always be set to 0, three register select bits (REG0, REG1, REG2), three DAC address bits (A2, A1, A0), and 16 data bits (data).
 The register data is clocked in MSB first on the SDIN pin.
-Table 17 shows the register format, while Table 18 describes the function of each bit in the register.
+Table 16 shows the register format and Table 17 describes the function of each bit in the register.
 All registers are read/write registers.

-Table 17.
-AD5752R Input Register Format
+Table 16.
+Input Register Format